Last Updated on July 23, 2020 by Michael Joseph

 Another food high in calcium is tempeh.

 Tempeh is a soy product that is a traditional food in Indonesia, but it is now famous around the world.

 Tempeh contains 111mg calcium per 100g which is around 11% of the RDA (42).

 It also contains probiotics, and a wide range of nutrients in decent amounts, such as manganese, copper, magnesium, iron, phosphorus, and potassium.

 |Canned Pink Salmon||8%|

 Calcium is an essential mineral which dairy provides in significant proportions.

-However, if you have any reason to avoid dairy products, then this list might be useful.
+However, for individuals who wish to avoid dairy products, then this list might be useful.